haneen-al/cybersecurity-home-lab/01-windows-server/windows-server-overview.md

 ### VM creation

-For this server VM, these were the virtual specs that I found sufficient..
+For this client VM, the following virtual hardware specifications were sufficient for the lab:
-- Memory: 3GB
+- **Memory:** 3GB
-- Processors: 2
+- **Processors:** 2
-- Hard Disk (NVMe): 60GB
+- **Hard Disk (NVMe):** 60GB

-For the CD/DVD...
+For the CD/DVD drive:
-- Downloaded the Windows Server 2022 ISO file from: https://www.microsoft.com/en-us/evalcenter/download-windows-server-2022
+- Downloaded the Windows Server 2022 ISO file from the [official Microsoft website](https://www.microsoft.com/en-us/evalcenter/download-windows-server-2022)
-- Mounted the  ISO file to the CD/DVD (SATA)
+- Mounted the ISO to the CD/DVD drive (SATA)

-Network Adpater...
+For the network adpater...
-- Attached to a host-only network shared with the other VMs in this virtual LAN
+- Attached the VM to the same host-only network as the other VMs in the virtual LAN